Invocations

 Idempotent invocations

-For HTTP requests, you can add an idempotency key to the header to make the invocation idempotent.
+You can add an idempotency key to your request header to make the invocation idempotent.
 Restate will then deduplicate requests with the same idempotency key, and will only execute the handler once.
 Duplicate requests will get the same response as the first request, or will latch on to the first invocation if it's still running.

 Inspecting invocations

 Restate proxies and manages inbound as well as service-to-service invocations.
 This makes it a great source of observability data for your application.
-You can inspect invocations via the CLI.
+You can inspect invocations via the UI:

 restate services list